Colin-TUE/RaspberryPiCluster/README.md

   - or use 1 USB hub with many USB ports (preferable)
 - a bunch of network cables (CAT5E) for network connectivity.

-## Setup
+## K3s Cluster setup

-My setup mostly follows the K3s setup including the Raspberry Pi monitoring tool (reference is marked in bold).
+My setup mostly follows the K3s setup including the Raspberry Pi monitoring tool (reference is marked in bold below).

 The reason for following this specific setup is that I prefer to use a K3s cluster over a K8s cluster.
 K3s is meant for resource constraint edge nodes, which Raspberry Pi's are.
 I also noticed that most of the K8s setups use MicroK8s instead of K8s directly.
 Although I expect it to work just fine, being closer to what the software is meant for is better for learning and playing around.

-### K3s Setup
+### Installation steps

 Follow the steps from [this guide](https://github.com/alexortner/kubernetes-on-raspberry-pi/tree/main/setup).